zuplo/docs/docs/overview/index.md

 3. **Respects your toolset** - use Visual Studio, Sublime, whatever IDE you like, or our [web portal](https://portal.zuplo.com/signup).
 4. **Offers infinite scale at the edge** - scales effortlessly to billions of requests, deploy to the edge at over 200 locations around the world with 0ms startup time.

-To get access to Zuplo, schedule a 30 minute demo [here](https://calendly.com/d/dp4-w98-zrg) - choose your quickstart below:
+To get access to Zuplo, schedule a 30-minute demo [here](https://calendly.com/d/dp4-w98-zrg) - choose your quickstart below:

 ## Instant API Docs and Developer Portal